Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 And can I add that I think that a lot of people who have been in charge of influencing the policies on this, I think they're completely irrational.

-Yeah, I think the concept of free energy is what, you know, was sold free renewable carbon free energy.
+Yeah, I think the concept of free energy is what was sold.

 And they've been very successful in doing that.